YeMinKo/flutter-workspace/README.md

 ### Can't use Route in initState()
 - Use `didChangeDependencies()` instead.
 - This hook run whenever the dependencies of the state change.

+## No. 182
+- `indexWhere()` can use to find the first index in the list that satisfies the provided.
+- `any()` can return true/false by checking whether any element of this iterable satisfies.